Skip to content

 Known limitations

-Note that Snowflake-hosted models do not support images, tool calling, or structured outputs.
+Note that Snowflake-hosted models do not support images or tool calling.

-See chat_cortex() to chat with the Snowflake Cortex Analyst rather than a general-purpose model.
+See chat_cortex_analyst() to chat with the Snowflake Cortex Analyst rather than a general-purpose model.

 Usage